The Cookie Machine - Click here to drag window

 TOC: false Navigation: false Copy to clipboard: false

-In the Terminal aka CLI (Command Line Interface) different colours are already used to represent file types, directories and message highlighting.
+The Terminal aka CLI (Command Line Interface) already uses different colours to represent file types and directories.
 I wouldn’t want to override these colours.

-However you can change the colour of the command prompt which makes it easier to distinguish between the commands you typed and the output from them.
+However, you can change the colour of the command prompt which makes it easier to distinguish between the commands you typed and command output.

 gedit ~/.bashrc